 There are things that can’t be unsaid, and actions that can’t be taken back.

 Whether it’s an act of revenge or a sally of verbal attacks designed to cut as deep as possible, these often spell the end of any hopes of getting back together.
+Choosing to attack your person verbally or physically is never the answer,

 Considering this a non-exhaustive list: